 On the flip side, don’t get seduced by a mediocre discount at a high-end store with inflated prices.

 2. Warehouse and club stores.
-Stores such as Costco and Sam's Club offer more than just 20-gallon vats of peanut butter -- they sell gift cards well below retail price.
-Recently at Costco.com, members could grab a $200 Circque du Soleil gift eCard for $159.99 and four $25 gift cards for The Coffee Bean & Tea Leaf for $79.99.
-Sam's Club offered a four-pack of $25 iTunes gift cards for $94.47 and a four-pack of $25 Spa and Wellness by Spa Week gift cards for $79.98.
+Stores such as Costco and Sam’s Club offer more than just 20-gallon vats of peanut butter – they sell gift cards well below retail price.
+Recently at Costco.com, members could grab a 10 AMC movie tickets for $89.99 and five $20 gift cards for Peet’s Tea and coffee for $79.99.
+Sam’s Club offered a $100 iTunes gift cards for $84.47 and a five-pack of $10 Cold Stone Creamery gift cards for $39.98.

 3. Specialized restaurant sites.
 Sites such as Restaurant.com offer gift certificates at steeply discounted prices.
-On one recent search in Williamsburg, Virginia, $15 gift cards at several restaurants were available for $4 (a top rated local Japanese steakhouse) and $6 (an Italian restaurant and a sushi bar).
-A minimum purchase is required, usually about two times the certificate value, says Tania German, Restaurant.com marketing director.
+On one recent search in Chicago, $15 gift cards at multiple restaurants were available for $6.
+A minimum purchase is required, usually about two times the certificate value, says Tania German, former Restaurant.com marketing director.

 Other sites, including OpenTable.com and iDine.com, will send you a check or gift card redeemable at participating restaurants once you’ve used their services frequently enough.